selmersignus/selmersignus/README.md

   <source media="(prefers-color-scheme: light)" srcset="https://user-images.githubusercontent.com/25423296/163456779-a8556205-d0a5-45e2-ac17-42d089e3c3f8.png">
   <img alt="Shows an illustrated sun in light mode and a moon with stars in dark mode." src="https://user-images.githubusercontent.com/25423296/163456779-a8556205-d0a5-45e2-ac17-42d089e3c3f8.png">
 </picture>

+# About Me

+Hi, I'm Maya.
+I'm currently learning C++.
+At the time of typing this, I'm re-learning github to host a workshop as the president of the Girls Who Code club because it's important to know how to use this:)